 • Use everything and don’t waste anything.
 I hate to waste food, but I sometimes lose track of what’s in the refrigerator and end up throwing things away.
 But I can’t afford to throw away organic food, and you probably can’t either.
 So keep track of what you have and don’t let anything go to waste.

 • Take advantage of low prices, sales and discounts.
 Grocery stores and discount stores carry many organic items.
 I bought organic staples, like chicken broth, brown rice, butter, milk and yogurt at my regular grocery store or Wal-Mart.
-Many of those stores also carry chicken raised without antibiotics, and I’ve seen grass-fed beef at Wal-Mart.
+Many of those stores also carry chicken raised without antibiotics, and Wal-Mart sometimes carries grass-fed beef.

 • Cut way back on eating out.
 Making this change does two things.
 First, it helps you stick to your real food eating plan, because it’s difficult to eat clean in a restaurant.
 Second, it keeps your food costs down because, let’s face it, eating out gets expensive.

 A healthy food diet isn’t cheap, but it doesn’t have to break the bank either.
 With a bit of planning, organization and effort, you can feed your family well and eat healthy on a budget.
 Have you tried it?
 I’d love to hear about your experience and your best tips.

 Sharing with Family Fun Friday.

 Planning our meals ahead actually helps us save and be organize.
 It might cost us more time in planning at the beginning but generally you have saved a lot of time and money in doing so.

 Hi Cassie – I agree.
 When I force myself to take the time to plan and prep, it always saves me time and money in the long run.